The Train Now Departing

 The Train Now Departing: Twenty Years After the End of Steam is a 1988 BBC Two documentary series about railways that was broadcast 20 years after the end of steam on British Railways.
 It was written and narrated by Anthony Smith.
 A book to accompany the series was also published by BBC Books with photographs by Ivo Peters.

+Episode list

 There were six 30 minute episodes: